LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 - Calendar.csv which includes property id, the daily rental price and availability by day from September 15, 2022 onwards.
 This file provides a snapshot of the reservations as of september and looking forward into the year 2023.

 # Key Business questions and project challenge
-The analysis answers 6 business questions as follows:
-1. Price seasonality during the year - By how much do prices spike?
-2. What are the busiest times of the year to visit Boston?
-3. Is there a general upward trend of both new Airbnb listings and total Airbnb visitors to Boston?
-4. Can you describe the vibe of each Boston neighborhood using listing descriptions?
-5. Can you predict the rental price of a new property based on available features ?
-6. Can the property text description from the host improve the prediction ?

 Key challenge comes from the following real-life constraint: We want to provide the best possible prediction model for an new Airbnb property assuming we will not have part of the datailed KPis regarding reviews and host.
 Indeed, this being a new property added to Airbnb, we assume we can only rely on the property detailed description, localization and service offering prepared by the future new host.

-# How to use and reproduce the analysis
-The detailed, step-by-step, analysis is performed in the jupyter notebook `Boston_Airbnb_analysis.ipynb` provided in the project repository.
-The notebook was executed under windows python v3.8 in a virtual environment.
-It will require a set of standard packages reflected by the list of imports found in the notebook.
-The datasets are provided in the datasets folder.
-For additional model experiments during preliminary exploratory work please check out the other notebook `additional_modeling_experiments.ipynb`.

-# Answers to Business questions 1 to 5
-These can be found in the notebook with detailed working steps and conclusions.

 # Regression Model with `price` as target variable
 We will summarize here the results for Question 6.
 Detailed steps can be found in the notebook.